obusorezekiel/ansible-config-mgt/README.md

-## INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE
+## INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE.

 - Update Name tag on your Jenkins EC2 Instance to Jenkins-Ansible.
 We will use this server to run playbooks.